-There are other significant opportunities to better reflect our changing demography by expanding content for ethnic New Zealanders; to increase captioning and audio description for hearing and vision-impaired New Zealanders; to provide a wider range of drama; and more strategically-focused specialist journalism, whether national or regional.
+There are significant opportunities to better reflect our changing demography by expanding content for ethnic New Zealanders; to increase captioning and audio description for hearing and vision-impaired New Zealanders; to provide a wider range of drama; and more strategically-focused specialist journalism, whether national or regional.
 All these are core public media activities.

-We are currently receiving over 100 screen applications and 150 music singles applications per funding round of extraordinary diversity.
-The large majority is of sufficient quality to warrant funding.
-We are now able to support less than half of the projects on the table.
+We are currently receiving over 100 screen applications and 150 music singles applications of extraordinary diversity for each funding round.
+We are now able to support less than half of the projects on the table, the large majority of which are production-ready and of good quality.

-Without your help in achieving a funding increase NZ On Air will have to continue making difficult and likely unpopular choices in the face of increasing demand.
-Already this year, to make way for the new, we ceased funding a range of well-made long-running series.
-In just the first two funding rounds this financial year we have had to withdraw from Back Benches, Sticky TV, Rural Delivery, Neighbourhood and Media Take.
+Without your help in achieving a funding increase, NZ On Air will have to continue making difficult and likely unpopular choices in the face of increasing demand.
+Already, to make way for the new, we have been ceasing funding a range of well-made long-running series.
+Last year we had to withdraw from Back Benches, Sticky TV, Neighbourhood and Media Take.
+This year there will be more.

 We had to do this because we need to keep refreshing our slate to meet the needs of a changing New Zealand population with different media needs.
-In their place we are encouraging new options to serve audiences as diverse as the primary-aged children referred to above, New Zealand's Indian community, arts-lovers with a rare mainstream arts programme featuring fresh visitor experiences in regional museums, more specialist journalism, and a wider range of digital media.
+In their place we are encouraging new options to serve audiences as diverse as primary-aged children, New Zealand's Indian community, more specialist journalism, and a wider range of digital media including highly creative drama.